Self-Sabotage: Why We Do It & How to Stop

 • Example: Sabotaging a healthy relationship due to fear of vulnerability.

-Many people don’t realize that external factors like social media can influence self-sabotaging behaviors.
+Many people don’t realise that external factors like social media can influence self-sabotaging behaviours.
 Learn how social media can contribute to depression and negative self-perception and how to protect your mental well-being.

 How to Stop Self-Sabotaging?

-Now that we understand self-sabotaging, let’s explore how to break free.
+Now that we understand self-sabotage, let’s explore how to break free.

 1️⃣ Identify Your Triggers